Skip to content

 investigate

-You are judging whether this task was ALREADY completed — and if so, WHEN.
+You are judging whether this task was ALREADY completed — and if so, WHEN, BY WHOM, and HOW WELL.

 resolve

-Recommend by disposition: - done / done-differently: offer to mark complete BACKDATED via wb_run('task_toggle', {'task_id': '<id>', 'done': true, 'done_date': '<completion_date>'}). done_date is the landing-commit date from investigate. - consciously-descoped: same backdated toggle, and state plainly that the missing part was a deliberate descope. - partial: offer BOTH (a) finishing the remainder now and/or (b) spinning the remainder off as a handoff task via wb_run('task_create', {...}); optionally backdate-complete the shipped portion if separable. - not-done: recommend leaving it open; optionally offer to narrow the task text to the true remainder.
+Recommend by disposition: - done / done-differently: offer to mark complete BACKDATED via wb_run('task_toggle', {'task_id': '<id>', 'done': true, 'done_date': '<completion_date>'}).
+For done-differently, state the divergence verdict (better/lateral/worse) plainly so the user signs off on 'done a different way', not 'done as written'.
+If a follow-up was deferred, offer to spin it off via task_create. - consciously-descoped: same backdated toggle; state plainly the dropped part was a deliberate descope. - partial: use developed_by to delineate what SHIPPED vs the remainder.
+Offer BOTH (a) finishing the remainder now and/or (b) spinning the remainder off as a handoff via wb_run('task_create', {...}); optionally backdate-complete the shipped portion if separable. - not-done: recommend leaving it open; optionally offer to narrow the task text to the true remainder.

 Context